How to Keep a Language Journal: 6 Ideas for Endless Entries

 In this post, we’ll walk you through the virtues of keeping a language journal.
-Why should you do it and what are its best practices?

 Then we’ll give you six inspiring ideas for effective journaling every day, without writer’s block.